kdw9502/UnitySQLiteAsync/README.md

 # UnitySQLiteAsync

-Asynchronous SQLite-net support for Unity
+UnitySQLiteAsync is asynchronous SQLite-net support for Unity.

 [sqlite-net](https://github.com/praeclarum/sqlite-net) is simple, powerful, cross-platform SQLite client and ORM for .NET.
 But sqlite-net's Asynchronous API based on Threading, it's heavy and not matched to Unity threading(single-thread).
 So I made Asynchronous API based on [UniTask](https://github.com/Cysharp/UniTask), which is more suitable for Unity.